MRaySutt/SuttonEntropyAnalysisTool/README.md

 It incorporates classical preprocessing and novel quantum-inspired metrics across multiple entropy models (Shannon, Renyi, Tsallis), enabling high-resolution investigation of potential memory effects, quantum echoes, and topological structures in LIGO strain data.

+!!!
+Currently Undergoing Maintenance: I intend on 'shotgunning' the entropy methodology for renyi and tsallis.
+For example, for the Tsallis methodology there are more precise q values than simply leaving it at one.
+There seems to be an ideal range, for example, it could be 1.3 ~ 1.7.
+I plan on honing in on these ranges and then finding the average value for each point in time across the range.

+I imagine for BH mergers, neutron stars, and regular BH data we will find different ideal ranges yet I am unable to clarify that at the moment.!!!

 > **Built from scratch by Matthew R. Sutton — for scientists, by a curious mind.**

 ---